 “Love built this,” she explained.
 “A pristine place wouldn’t have the same feeling that this place does because so much love went into it.”

-My Warrior’s Place depends on donations to keep the donors open and prices low.
+My Warrior’s Place depends on donations to keep the doors open and prices low.

 “It’s very cost-effective for a private on a private’s pay or someone on disability income,” Kowall said.
 “If somebody can’t afford it, we go out and raise the funds for their stay.